groggero95/tsca/REPORT.md

 ## Data acquisition

-It's time now to intensively run many Montgomery exponentation encryption on a bunch of messages using different sets of private exponent `e`, modolus `m` and `k0` and obtain the timing measurements associated to each set, to be able afterwards to mount an attack on them.
+It's time now to intensively run many Montgomery exponentiation encryption on a bunch of messages using different sets of private exponent `e`, modulus `m` and `k0` and obtain the timing measurements associated to each set, to be able afterwards to mount an attack on them.

 The different predefined sets are declared in the file [cipher.c]:  the values for `VERSION` in [cipher.h] and having a predefined value for the key width (set in [bigint.h] with the parameter `INT_SIZE`) picks up a different set.
 The number of sets is limited since we don't have a code capable of generating them autonomously.
 Have a look at them and select one.